biomedia-mira/causal-gen/README.md

 1. Add dataset class definition to `src/datasets` and setup the dataloader in `src/train_setup.py`
 2. Add associated causal graph and mechanism definitions in `src/pgm/flow_pgm.py`
-3. Adjust HVAE hyperparameters needed for your dataset (input resolution, architecture etc) in `src/hps.py`
+3. Adjust HVAE hyperparameters needed for your dataset (input resolution, architecture, etc) in `src/hps.py`
 4. Train the HVAE mechanism as above, and train all other mechanisms (separately) using `src/pgm/train_pgm.py`

-If you'd like to make the HVAE more lightweight you can try reducing the number of blocks at each resolution and reducing the block width (hyperparameters `enc_arch`, `dec_arch` and `width` found in `src/hps.py`).
+If you'd like to make the HVAE more lightweight you can try reducing the number of blocks at each resolution and reducing the block width (hyperparameters `enc_arch`, `dec_arch`, and `width` found in `src/hps.py`).
 The block `version == "light"` in `src/vae.py` also uses half as much VRAM.

 To resume training from a checkpoint simply adjust the argument: `--resume=/path/to/your/checkpoint.pt`.

-(readme is work in progress)
+(readme is a work in progress)